RokKos/rooted-in-code/content/english/04-book/index.md

 - image: "images/book/book03.jpg"
 - image: "images/book/book04.jpg"
 ---

-Short fiction stories are set in different worlds and potential situations of present and future time.
-They are researching our ways of coexisting from the perspective of humans, as well as animate and inanimate nature.
-The stories in the book, suitable for older and younger generations, are complemented by a semi-scientific article, which can be a good starting point for a deeper research on the topic.
+The second part includes short eco-fiction stories that relate to specific issues and are set in different imaginary worlds and situations of present and future time.
+Through them we can explore our ways of coexisting, written from the perspective of humans, as well as animate and inanimate nature.
+Each story, suitable for older and younger generations, is accompanied by manually composed collage, made out of AI-generated cutouts.
+The book also features an academic article, presenting alternative systems and good practices, written by Rok Kranjc.
+It is a good starting point for a deeper research on the topic.